goblimey/learn-unix/README.md

 and continues from that point.

 Once you've finished the Files course, do the More Files course.

 It will take a few hours to do both courses.
-As I said,
-do them at your own speed.
+Do them at your own speed.
 If you don't end the docker session tidily by typing ctrl/d, it will continue to run in the background, using up computer memory.
 You can end the session forcibly if you know its container ID.
 To find that out,
-start another git bash window and do this:
+start another command window and do this:

     sudo docker ps